 8. Light Fixtures: Use The Right Shade

 If you want more light through a room with a colder tone, use white shades.
-Depending on the hue that you will choose, you can achieve a warmer, creamier or cooler ambiance with coloured shades that tint the light.
+Depending on the hue that you will choose, you can achieve a warmer, creamier, or cooler ambiance with colored shades that tint the light.

 9. Don’t Forget The Light Bulbs

-The quality of light in your room will depend mainly on things like lumens, wattage and colour temperature.
+The quality of light in your room will depend mainly on things like lumens, wattage, and color temperature.
 LED and CFL lights come with a lower wattage but provide an output just like with a higher wattage incandescent bulb.
-Choosing a warm white colour temperature light bulb will work best in your bedrooms and living rooms, while the bright white colour temperature will be great in your kitchens and workspaces.
-Keep in mind to never exceed the required maximum level of wattage for your light fixtures.
+Choosing a warm white color temperature light bulb will work best in your bedrooms and living rooms, while the bright white color temperature will be great in your kitchens and workspaces.
+Keep in mind to never exceed the required maximum level of wattage for your lighting fixtures.

 10. Install Motion-Sensor Light Switch

-Finally, installing motion-sensor light switches are easy to install to increase the efficiency of your lighting.
-Once you leave a particular room, these switches will turn off the unnecessary lights left on saving you on energy cost.
+Finally, installing motion-sensor light switches is easy to install to increase the efficiency of your lighting.
+Once you leave a particular room, these switches will turn off the unnecessary lights left on saving you energy costs.